c-solo/esp-hal-servo/examples/README.md

 Examples of using the `esp-hal-servo` library to control servo motors on ESP32.

+All examples are runnable only for RISC-V chips (C2, C3, C6, H2) with target: `riscv32imc-unknown-none-elf`.
+S2, S3 required different target (`xtensa-esp32s3-espidf`) and stable Rust does not support it yet (required additional Espressif toolchain).

 ## simple_sweep

 Smooth movement between minimum and maximum positions.